counos/insight-counoscoin-api/README.md

 # Insight API

-A Counoscoin blockchain REST and web socket API service for [Counoscoincore Node](https://github.com/counoscoin-project/counoscoincore-node).
+A CounosCoin blockchain REST and web socket API service for [CounosCoinCore Node](https://github.com/counoscoin-project/counoscoincore-node).

 This is a backend-only service.
 If you're looking for the web frontend application, take a look at https://github.com/counoscoin-project/insight-counoscoin-ui.